ubernostrum/django-registration/docs/faq.rst

 **How secure is django-registration?**

-   In the nine-year history of django-registration, there have been no security issues reported which required new releases to remedy.
+   Over the decade-plus history of django-registration, there have been no security issues reported which required new releases to remedy.
 This doesn't mean, though, that django-registration is perfectly secure: much will depend on ensuring best practices in